dstackai/dstack/docs/workflows/overview.md

   are mounted as local folders before the workflow starts to run.
 - `help` - (Optional) A description with what the workflow does (for documentation purposes).

+!!! info "NOTE:"
+    Other workflow properties depend on the selected `provider`.
+Check out the [Providers](../providers/index.md) page to see what providers are supported and how to use them.

 ## Deps

 The `deps` property defienes the workflow's dependencies.
 The output artifacts of these dependencies are